lgrqvst/luhr/README.md

 - [x] Procedurally generated trees
 - [x] Trees sway in the wind
 - [ ] Trees react to proximity of ship
-- [ ] Buildings and mountains should move slightly depending on where the ship is, parallax-like
+- [x] Buildings and mountains should move slightly depending on where the ship is, parallax-like
 - [x] Landing pad/base
+- [ ] Add a dome to the landing pad that open/closes when the ship leaves and takes off
 - [ ] Maybe at some point in time expand a bit on the landing pad design
-- [ ] Make the landing pad land-able
+- [x] Make the landing pad land-able
 - [ ] No-particle areas
 - [ ] Smoke in addition to sparks
 - [ ] Power-ups